RTCupid/MandelbrotFractal/README.md

   I used the Mandelbrot fractal to test the effectiveness of the intrinsics method because it contains a large number of calculations and allows you to verify the correctness of the calculations using graphics, and because it is easy to write.

   <img src="/img/Fractal.png">
+  <div align="center"> Fig. 1.
+My graphics of Mandelbrot fractal.
+Black points is points that belong Mandelbrot fractal, purple points don't belong Mandelbrot fractal and have any shade for beauty visual effect.</div><br>

+  Also model have command line argument "ntests" which shows how many times to calculate all points in one screen update.
+This is so that you can find the time with less error if you have more calculations in one test.
+By default ntests = 1.

+###

 ## Conclusion